Association of Chartered Certified Accountants

-Founded in 1904, the Association of Chartered Certified Accountants (ACCA) is the global professional accounting body offering the Chartered Certified Accountant qualification (ACCA).
-It has 240,952 members and 541,930 future members worldwide.
+The Association of Chartered Certified Accountants (ACCA) is the global professional accounting body offering the Chartered Certified Accountant qualification (CCA).
+Founded in 1904, It is now the fourth-largest professional accounting body in the world, with 257,900 members and 530,100 student members.
 ACCA's headquarters are in London with principal administrative office in Glasgow.
 ACCA works through a network of over 110 offices and centres in 51 countries - with 346 Approved Learning Partners (ALP) and more than 7,600 Approved Employers worldwide, who provide employee development.

 The term 'Chartered' in ACCA qualification refers to the Royal Charter granted in 1974.

 'Chartered Certified Accountant' is a legally protected term.
 Individuals who describe themselves as Chartered Certified Accountants must be members of ACCA and if they carry out public practice engagements, must comply with additional regulations such as holding a practising certificate, carrying liability insurance and submitting to inspections.

-The Association of Authorised Public Accountants (AAPA), one of the British professional bodies for public accountants, has been a subsidiary of ACCA since 1996.

 ACCA works in the public interest, ensuring that its members are appropriately regulated.
 It promotes principles-based regulation.
 ACCA actively seeks to enhance the value of accounting in society through international research.
 It takes progressive stances on global issues to ensure accountancy as a profession continues to grow in reputation and influence.